-How will Google and Apple’s updated Contact Tracing terms impact Aarogya Setu?
+How Google and Apple’s updated Contact Tracing terms compare with Aarogya Setu

-Google and Apple have updated their terms of service for contact tracing apps to limit the scope of their data collection, following worldwide criticism of the surveillance threat that contact tracing can pose.
-What’s also interesting, from a tech-politics perspective, is that this means that Google and Apple are imposing their norms, through platforms they control, on what governments can and cannot do on their platforms.
+Google and Apple have updated their terms of service for their contact tracing API (Application Protocol Interface), which allows governments to develop contact tracing apps, to limit the scope of their data collection, following worldwide criticism of the surveillance threat that contact tracing can pose.
+What’s also interesting, from a tech-politics perspective, is that this means that Google and Apple are imposing their norms, on what governments can and cannot do with their API.

-Given the push for mandating contact tracing and collecting location data in India, it will be interesting to see how this plays out in the Aarogya Setu context, especially since key changes in terms, in some cases below, indicate that Aarogya Setu will be in conflict with changed terms.
+Importantly, this is not going to have an impact on Aarogya Setu, given that it uses its own APIs for contact tracing.
+These terms will only be applicable to Aarogya Setu should it choose to deploy the Google-Apple APIs.

+Here’s now the terms of the Google-Apple API compare with those of Aarogya Setu:

-Key changes in terms and their potential impact
+Key changes in terms and how they compare with Aarogya Setu

-1. One per country: Contact tracing has been limited to one app per country, unless the country has a regional approach.
+1. One per country: Contact tracing apps, using the Googe-Apple API has been limited to one app per country, unless the country has a regional approach.

-Impact on India: India has rolled out a single contact tracing app in Aarogya Setu, but other apps have also been deployed in the country.
+Comparison with India: India has rolled out a single contact tracing app in Aarogya Setu, but other apps have also been deployed in the country.
 Some of them, such as in Karnataka are for managing quarantined patients.
-It’s not clear whether those will continue to be supported, or this move will lead to a centralisation the tech response to COVID-19 in India, in Aarogya Setu.

 Read: Checks and balances for Privacy in a pandemic

-2. Purpose limitation and data sharing: The app has to be exclusively used for COVID-19 response, and not for any other purpose, such as law-enforcement or any punitive action.
+2. Purpose limitation and data sharing: The app which uses Google-Apple API has to be exclusively used for COVID-19 response, and not for any other purpose, such as law-enforcement or any punitive action.
 The terms also say:

 “Your App may only collect the minimum amount of end-user data necessary for COVID-19 response efforts and may only use the data for such efforts.
 All other uses (including selling or licensing such data, using it to serve or target ads, or providing it to government agencies for purposes other than COVID-19 response) are prohibited.”

-Note: Editor’s note: This article has been rewritten to address a misinterpretation of the terms and their applicability.
-The error is regretted.